It’s an all-too-common question: Why is my eCommerce site not selling?

 Search engine optimization is about more than getting discovered by internet users.
-It’s about getting discovered by the right people.
+It’s about getting found by the right people.

-Before you can develop a successful SEO strategy, you need to define your target audience and connect the different steps of their journey with relevant keywords and search trends.
-Create a detailed model of what the typical sales funnel looks like and the different search intents associated with each stage.
+Before developing a successful SEO strategy, you need to define your target audience and connect the different steps of their journey with relevant keywords and search trends.
+First, create a detailed model of the typical sales funnel and the other search intents associated with each stage.

 Keyword research can help you identify common search intents for these different stages.
 You should also look into using more long-tail keywords (e.g., “boutique SEO agency” instead of just “SEO agency”) since they can convey more complex search intents.

 No Conversion Optimization

 You might be seeing low sales numbers because you’re not optimizing your site for conversions (i.e., leads and sales).

 There are different possible reasons behind a low conversion rate:

 - Your call to action (CTA) is hard to find.
 Make it more noticeable by adding a large button with a clear CTA above the fold.